 - Your spouse is able to support you but does not.

 - Through no fault of your own, you are living apart from your spouse.

 - Your spouse is in prison for one year or more and has made no provision for you.

 How do you Obtain an Order of Separate Maintenance?

 Before you can obtain an order of separate maintenance, you will have to be able to demonstrate that you have grounds such as that your spouse has willfully deserted you without good cause, refuses to support you despite being able to do so, that you are living apart from your spouse through no fault of your own, or that your spouse is serving a prison sentence of one year or more and has not made provisions for you.
 An order of separate maintenance lasts until the death of either spouse.
-To learn more about your options and begin working on your case, contact us now at the Law Office of David Pedrazas for a free consultation with a Salt Lake City divorce attorney.
+To learn more about your options and begin working on your case, contact us now at the Law Office of David Pedrazas for a Legal Case Review with a Salt Lake City divorce attorney.
 We will help with all your legal separation Utah needs.